Go to content

 Karel and Eva Urbans – glassmakers from the Bohemian Paradise

 The family-owned business in Hubálov makes figurines for Nativity scenes, classic table figurines, souvenirs and gifts, specially blown figures, glass beads and much more.
 Come and see how the figurines are created and become a glassmaker yourself for a moment.
+They offer tours and workshops.

 Crystal Bohemia Glassworks